TheRenegadeCoder/sample-programs-website/sources/programs/file-io/c-plus-plus/how-to-implement-the-solution.md

 }
 ```

-To start, we create an empty `std::string` and loop line by line in the file until
+To start, we create an empty `std::string`Â and loop line by line in the file until
-we reach EOF (end of file). `std::getline` takes a reference to a
+we reach EOF (end of file). `std::getline`Â takes a reference to aÂ
-`std::basic_istream` which `std::fstream` inherits from.
+`std::basic_istream`Â which `std::fstream`Â inherits from.
 The second argument is a
 reference to a `std::string`.
-It returns a reference to a `std::basic_istream`.
+It returns a reference to aÂ `std::basic_istream`.

-`std::basic_istream` inherits from `std::basic_ios` which overloads the bool
+`std::basic_istream`Â inherits from `std::basic_ios` which overloads the boolÂ
 operator.
 This means we can use `std::getline` (or more precisely,
 `std::basic_istream`) in boolean contexts such as while conditionals.